quackmore/hamsters/README.md

 ## Setup the device

 (flash commands are available as VS tasks)

 - Erase the flash running the command "source ./env.sh && make flash_erase"
 - Init the flash (flashing SDK params) running the command "source ./env.sh && make flash_init"
 - Flash the boot running the command "source ./env.sh && make flash_boot"

 ## License

-The library comes with a [BEER-WARE] license.
+The app comes with a [BEER-WARE] license.

 Enjoy.